apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Project Name

-We have checked that the name is [suitable](https://github.com/hugegraph/hugegraph/issues/1646) and the project has legal permission to continuing using its current name.
+We have checked that the name is [suitable](https://github.com/hugegraph/hugegraph/issues/1646) and the project has legal permission to continue using its current name.
 There is no one else found using this name through Google search.

 #### Relationship with Titan/Janus Graph